dmizr/optml-project/README.md

 ```
 python3 train.py --multirun model=resnet20 scheduler=multistep_he,step_effnet,constant,cosine,linear averaged.decay=0.9,0.99,0.999,0.9995,0.9997 global_seed=1111,1234,4321
 ```
-**Warning:** This code trains a ResNet-20 on CIFAR-10 **75 times**.
-You can train only one of these models by selecting the desired scheduler, EMA decay coefficient and seed.
+⚠️ This command will run a sweep over all the schedulers, EMA decay coefficients and seeds.
+To train the model only once, select one scheduler, decay coefficient and seed.

 To reproduce the results from Table 2 of the report, run:
 ```